Top places to live in Devon Kingsbridge

 Happiest on the water?
 If you crave a laid-back boaty lifestyle, you can't beat this vibrant town at the top of the Salcombe estuary, less shishi (and less pricey) than nearby Salcombe but you can still get on the water in super-quick time.
 Part of our Top 200 Places to Live series.

 Where other high streets have dwindled, Kingsbridge has managed to thrive, with loads of long-standing indies and a few good newbies.
 Notables include the cafe Fika (amazing cappuccino and sourdough options), fine dining from Jamie Rogers at Twenty Seven, The Crabshell Inn (the paddle boarders’ pitstop) the Salcombe Bakehouse (also in Salcombe, obvs).
 Ooh, and The Tower Inn at Slapton is a local fave for its pretty beer garden and Sunday roasts.
-And Muddy hears that the excellent Scoops ice cream parlour on Fore Street is getting itself a pretty-pink Peggy Porschen-style makeover in time for summer 2021.
+And Muddy rates the excellent Scoops ice cream parlour on Fore Street with its pretty-pink Peggy Porschen-style makeover.

 Kingsbridge has an amazing beach count with 17 stunners within 10 miles of the town, including beautiful Bantham where The Gastrobus gang have a pizza oven in summer, and do great coffee and ice-cream, so something for everyone.

-Or just seven miles away at Beesands, grab your glass of wine from the South West Tourism’s Pub of the Year 2019 The Cricket Inn and sit outside on the beach with your fish supper of lemon sole or bream from Britannia on the Beach (aka The Shack) – the best local-caught, takeaway fish ever.
+Or at nearby Beesands, grab your glass of wine from the South West Tourism’s Pub of the Year 2019 The Cricket Inn and sit outside on the beach with your fish supper of lemon sole or bream from Britannia on the Beach (aka The Shack) – the best local-caught, takeaway fish ever.

 A buzzing high street with an indie vibe, Muddy can’t ever walk past the Cocoa boutique without buying something (think slouchy Scandi brands), and Busby & Fox have a store here too, gorgeous clothes and homewares and brilliant staff who are skilled at helping you put a look together.